tronprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 2. TRC-10 issuer's Bandwidth points(if possible.)

-3. Bandwidth points TRX freezing.
+3. Bandwidth points TRX staking.

 4. Bandwidth points obtained by TRX burning, the rate = the number of bytes of the transaction * 1_000 SUN;